chrislauyc/PyOriginTools/documentation/API-design/ideas.md

 |path|_object_.path|_object_.GetParent().GetFolder()|

 ## Importing PyOrigin and/or PyOriginTools
 PyOriginTools is intended to serve as a logical, consistent, and well-documented layer between you and PyOrigin.
 Optimally you will never need to import PyOrigin and interact with it directly.
-If you do with to do this, you can always import PyOrigin and PyOriginTools in the same script and use your favorite features of each.
+If you do wish to do this, you can always import PyOrigin and PyOriginTools in the same script and use your favorite features of each.

 To save keystrokes, I import PyOriginTools as OR:
 ```python